-These leaflets accompany our report, Killing Our Countryside (also available for download), covering both the intensive animal abuse and the environmental damage caused by the shooting industry.
+Available to order for FREE, these leaflets cover both the intensive animal abuse and environment damage caused by the shooting industry.

 Our campaign, Killing our Countryside: It’s time to ban shooting, calls for a total ban on the production and ‘sport’ shooting of live birds for fun and entertainment.

-Launched in May 2025 by Animal Aid patron Chris Packham, Killing our Countryside examines the horrific cruelty of so-called ‘game bird’ shooting – and its devasting impact on our environment.
+Launched in May 2025 by Animal Aid patron Chris Packham, Killing our Countryside examines the horrific cruelty of so-called ‘game bird’ shooting and the many ways it causes harm and suffering: to the birds bred and shot, wild birds used as ‘decoys’ in traps, and to the environment.

-The campaign builds on existing opposition to the shooting industry by bringing together the support of naturalists, animal lovers and those who care about the environment to tell the shooting industry: enough is enough; it’s time to stop killing our countryside.
+The campaign builds on existing opposition to the shooting industry by bringing together the support of naturalists, animal lovers and those who care about the environment to tell the shooting industry enough is enough; it’s time to stop killing our countryside and the animals who call it home.

 The shooting industry is where factory farming meets bloodsports.